benjinchang/HW-13-Friend-Finder/README.md

 - NPM
 - Node
 - Node Express
+- MySQL
+- Sequelize
+- Heroku

 ## Code Explaination
 User will be asked a 10 question survey to fill out.
 Responses will be saved into a mysql database.
 User will answer from 1 to 5.
 Response will be saved as an array of object.

-server.js will require the specified npm packages needed for this application htmlRoutes.js will route client to the specific html page apiRoutes.js will route to friends page to display all the possible friends.
+server.js will require the specified npm packages needed for this application htmlRoutes.js will route client to the html pages (home and survey) apiRoutes.js will route to friends page to display all the possible friends.
 Will also handle the new friend entries made

 Determine the most compatible friend by comparing the differences from other users question by question.
 Differences will then be added up to calculate the total difference.
 Users with the lowest difference will be match